INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Experimental Evaluation

 \subsubsection{Quantity of Noise Injection}

-In this section, we study the impact of varying amount of noise injection during the pretraining step of our \net~approach.
-Accordingly, we replace $10$\%, $20$\%, $30$\%, and $40$\% the source features with noise features in the pretraining step and present the results of this experiment in \tabref{tab:ablation-nr}.
-We observe that the model performance slightly deteriorates when we replace either $10$\%, $30$\% or $40$\% of source features with noise features compared to the model where we inject $20$\% of source features with noise.
-A small amount of noise injection makes the pretraining task very easy and hinders the network from learning rich and meaningful features about the source dataset.
+In this section, we study the impact of varying amounts of noise injection during the pretraining step of our \net~approach.
+Accordingly, we replace $10$\%, $20$\%, $30$\%, and $40$\% \rebuttal{of} source features with noise features and present the \rebuttal{results on the target task} in \tabref{tab:ablation-nr}.
+We observe that the model performance slightly deteriorates when we replace either $10$\%, $30$\% or $40$\% of source features with noise features compared to the model where we \rebuttal{replace} $20$\% of source features with noise.
+A small amount of noise injection makes the pretraining task very easy and hinders the network from learning rich and meaningful features.
 Consequently, the finetuning step is also hindered which results in slightly worse results for both crop and weed classes.
 In contrast, a large amount of noise injection results in fewer observed crops belonging to the source dataset during pretraining, which in turn dampens the learning of the model for the crop class.
 However, weeds exhibit similar characteristics across the source and noise datasets which minimizes the impact of high noise injection for the weed class.
 Nevertheless, we highlight that the amount of noise injection is a key parameter which should be carefully tuned according to the task and dataset.